University-of-Manitoba-Computer-Science/tools-n-techniques/topic06/topic-2.md

 uh, pretty cryptic or entirely not helpful:

-* Your shell on Aviary (The [TENEX C shell], or `tcsh`) very unhelpfully tells you "You should have someone show you some things".
-Thanks.
+* Your shell on Aviary (The [TENEX C shell], or `tcsh`) very unhelpfully tells you "You should have someone show you some things". *Thanks*.
 * [Bash] (another shell) immediately tells you

   > `These shell commands are defined internally.`